 In 2018 GGWCup was honoured to be invited to part of the commemorative events of The Year of Zayed.
 In 2019 Sustainable Mindz is bringing the tournament to Mumbai, India - and you are invited to join as a player and partner.

 The vision behind Sustainable Mindz is to be a center of excellence to create a unique platform that will allow a better world by helping others to impact theirs.
 Sustainable Mindz find unusual solutions to unusual challenges.

-The roster for the tournament is coming together.
 It’s an honor to introduce …